Page Reviewed / Updated - Mar. 2015

 Individuals already enrolled in Medicaid should talk with their Case Manager about participating in the MPC program.
 For those not enrolled in Medicaid, they can begin the process on Washington’s Medicaid webpage.
 Alternatively, they can call 1-800-562-3022 or visit this link.

+Most Medicaid programs that provide for care services outside of nursing homes are not entitlement programs.
+In Washington State, this includes COPES and the Medically Needy In-Home and Residential Waivers.
 A very important distinction about this program is that it is an entitlement program.
-Most Medicaid programs that provide for care services outside of nursing homes are not entitlement programs including COPES and the Medically Needy In-Home and Residential Waivers.
-The important of this cannot be overstated.
-If you qualify, then services will be provided.
+The importance of this cannot be overstated.
+If you qualify, then services must be provided.
 There are no waiting lists.